Code-Institute-Submissions/the-vinyl-aficionado/README.md

 The Carousel slider from bootstrap was challenging and I very much enjoyed breaking down the code and implementing a first slide that will be the main sign of identity of my website, visually speaking.

+The markup of my HTML showed (as previously mentioned) a piece of non-valid code.
+I was able to fix the issue by using the following [Bootstrap navbar documents](https://getbootstrap.com/docs/5.0/components/dropdowns/)

 ### Final layout

  - Home Page: I introduced the carousel slider instead of a static photo, as per my wireframe I drew back when I was starting the project.
  - Shop: I deployed a dropdown menu with all the sections of the shop, rather than displaying them all on a single page.

 ##### back to [contents](#table-of-contents)